britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 Normally, when a user registers through the plugin, he/she is given the role *Support User*.
 [This role has special capabilities](http://codex.wordpress.org/Roles_and_Capabilities).

 If your users get the error message *"You do not have the capacity to open a new ticket"*, it means that they don't have the special capabilities.
+This can happen when you install into an existing site and your users already have a role assigned.

 Here you have two choices: